nretana/monolithic-app/README.md

 # Monolithic App

-Template for scalaling a monolithic application
+Template for scaling a monolithic application

 ## Features
 * Auth module to connect to Keycloak Identity Server